MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/authentication-best-practices-for-android-devices.md

 > Some attributes such as **model**, **manufacturer**, and **operatingSystemVersion** can only be set when devices are managed by Intune.
 If your devices are not managed by Intune, use extension attributes.

 ### Microsoft Teams room usage report
 New capabilities like the camera video minutes and call minutes data have been added to the Teams Rooms Pro management portal in the report section.
-This data allows users to track engagment during each meeting and have a beter understanding of those data.
+This data allows users to track engagment during each meeting and have a better understanding of those data.